AI nerves are fraying. Anthropic keeps doubling down

 That should make it much easier for users to interact with Claude without having to copy and paste information between apps, according to White, who claims that should make Claude “like a real, fully capable virtual collaborator.”

 The new plugins for specific fields will also make Claude better at tasks such as modeling scenarios in private equity work, developing job descriptions and offer letters in human resources, putting together creative briefs for design-related work and summarizing vendor proposals for operations-related tasks.
-Anthropic says it worked with companies like FactSet, S&P and LSEG for the financial services plugins and Apollo for private equity tools.
+Anthropic says it worked with companies like FactSet, S&P and LSEG for the financial services plugins and Apollo for sales plugins.

 Companies will be able to customize the plugins to work with the apps used by their organization, such as Google Drive, Gmail, Google Calendar, DocuSign and others.